Spend Less Time In the Gym and Be More Fit

 Subjectively people report that SIT is more enjoyable.

 Research shows that SIT may inhibit your appetite whereas SST may increase it.

 Sprint interval training is not for beginners or people suffering from injuries.
-Due to the nature of the intense forces and high level exertion required to complete a SIT session it is not for everyone and needs to be initially implemented with a smart micro-progression based program to prevent injury.
+Due to the nature of the intense forces and high-level exertion required to complete an SIT session, it is not for everyone and needs to be initially implemented with a smart micro-progression based program to prevent injury.
 Talk to your doctor before attempting such a routine and then consult with an athletic coach or trainer to design a proper customized program.
 Too much SIT can be a huge drain on your body, raise your cortisol levels and white blood cell count especially if you are not getting enough sleep and are stressed out on a daily basis.
-For many type A personalities who seem to gravitate toward this this type of training, it may be the exact opposite of what they really need.
-It is easy to over train a already stressed out body, so be careful with your training.
+For many type-A personalities who seem to gravitate toward this type of training, it may be the exact opposite of what they really need.
+It is easy to over-train an already stressed out body, so be careful with your training.

-Here is an example of a SIT workout:
+Here is an example of an SIT workout: